dmaes/puppet-etcd/REFERENCE.md

 #### Private Classes

+* `etcd::auth`: This class enables or disables auth
 * `etcd::config`: This class handles the etcd configuration file
 * `etcd::install`: This class handles the etcd installation using the operating system's package manager